fchastanet/shell-command-bookmarker/README.md

 - **Bookmark Commands**: Save frequently used shell commands for quick access.
 - **Tagging System**: Organize commands with tags for easy categorization.
 - **Search Functionality**: Quickly find commands using a search bar.
-- **Command Execution**: Execute bookmarked commands directly from the interface.
+- **Command Execution**: Execute saved commands directly from the interface.
 - **Keyboard Shortcuts**: Use keyboard shortcuts for efficient navigation and command execution.
 - **Persistent Storage**: Save bookmarks and tags to a SQLite database for